Intrapersonal Dynamics

 Reframe Competence

 Insecurity often fixates on being flawless.
 This is an impossible standard.
 Everyone fucks up, everyone has off days, everyone looks stupid sometimes.
 Competence is not the absence of mistakes, but the recovery from them.
-The ability to course correct when you mess up instead of collapsing.
+True competence is the ability to course correct when you mess up.
+Mistakes become less threatening when you stop treating them as proof of unworthiness and start treating them as normal features of being human.

 Unprioritize Validation